 All other expenses including uniforms, sweatshirts, play in other leagues (PCSSL, indoor soccer, etc), lodging, transportation and such will need to be paid for by the team.

 Region 45 has no guarantees of receiving any field permits for the winter and spring.
-Last year, we did get a few days a week on the All Weather Turf at Graham Middle School and some grass field space at Castro Elementary School and Eagle Park.
+In recent years, we have received a few days a week on the All Weather Turf at Graham Middle School and some grass field space at Castro Elementary School and Eagle Park.
 We do not get to pick our days so the team would have to practice on the days we get assigned field space, NO EXCEPTIONS.
 Any space that we do manage to get will be distributed evenly by the Spring Select Committee for practice use only.
 The use of any other field is strongly discouraged as organized practices on non-permitted space especially during their field rest period can seriously jeopardize our ability to get field permits for our primary fall season.

 The Regional Commissioner must sign all rosters and all player ID cards and this will not be done for teams that are not selected in a fair manner using the pre-determined selection criteria.
 This is also in fairness to the Regional Commissioner who is typically the one contacted by parents who want to question why their kid was not selected.